 UnityPoint Health, a healthcare system serving Iowa, western Illinois, and southern Wisconsin, recognized the importance of reducing clinical variation and the need for strong physician champions and robust analytics to support improvement efforts effectively.

 By consistently integrating information from a readiness assessment, an opportunity analysis, and expert resources, the health system was able to establish a prioritization and implementation approach to outcomes improvement that produced the following results:

-Hospital leaders embraced the challenge of reducing LOS to lower costs and lessen risk for its patients.
 By adopting a systematic, data-driven, and multi-pronged approach, Memorial has achieved significant results in one year, including:

 Would you like to learn more about this topic?
 Here are some articles we suggest: